 He noted that Barra has also said that by the time she knew of the problem, “she confronted it."
 Akerson announced his retirement in December 2013 and officially handed the role to Barra on Jan.
 15, 2014.
 Barra remarked she and other GM executives only became aware of the issue on Jan.
 31.

 The carmaker has acknowledged that some workers already knew of the issue for more than a decade.
 Akerson told Forbes that Barra "didn’t know about" the issue.
 The ignition switch could shift out of the "run" position if shoved or weighed down by a heavy key chain.

-This could result to a shut off of the power steering and brakes and to disabling of the airbag.
-GM recently hiked the number of crashes tied to the defect to 47, from 35.
+Faulty ignitions switches could shut off the power steering and brakes as well as disable the car’s airbag.
+GM has already increased the number of crashes tied to the defective switches from 35 to 47.

 The National Highway Traffic Safety Administration, the United States Department of Justice as well as two congressional committees are already investigating how GM handled the issue.
 In fact, the NHTSA has fined GM with $35 million for its delayed response in reporting the defect.